discreet/plex_notifier/README.md

 #### Running the Container

 Docker must be installed on the system the container will run on.
 For Mac OS X this can be done with Homebrew.
-For CentOS distros or Ubuntu distros apt or yum can be used.
+For CentOS distros or Ubuntu distros yum or apt can be used.

 Pull the latest version of the container from [Docker Hub](https://hub.docker.com/r/discr33t/plex_notifier/), which should be inline with the GitHub release.

-Create a `plex_envs` file for the environment variables necessary to run the application.
+Create a `.plex_envs` file in the home directory for the environment variables necessary to run the application.
 A list can be found in the [Setting Parameters](#setting-parameters) section above.

-Run the Docker container passing the `plex_envs` file.
+Run the Docker container passing the `.plex_envs` file.
 ```
-docker run --env-file <path/to/plex_envs> plex_notifier:<version tag>
+docker run --env-file ~/.plex_envs plex_notifier:<version tag>
 ```

 ## Limitations